page updated 17th April 2017

 See also Mace’s site: westwayconsultation.co.uk

 Mace will continue to update the community as the works progress.
 Residents with queries can contact Matt Browne at email@example.com or 0203 405 3460.

-WWCC will be involved in Mace’s Community Liaison Group, which will meet on 30th November.
+WWCC are involved in Mace’s Community Liaison Group, which met on 30th November 2016 and 10th April 2017.
 This group includes our elected representatives (District, County, Parish) and reps from community groups and organisations such as WWCC, the Churches, schools, youth club, Brookes etc.

 Mace’s Planning Application

 Mace submitted their planning application to the Vale on Friday 29th January.
 See their announcement here.